ten-protocol/ten-documentation/docs/troubleshooting/faq.md

 :::warning
 Compromising your userID obtained from Ten Gateway will result in a breach of your data privacy.

-In case your userID has been compromised, you need to revoke it using either the OG Widget or Ten Hosted Gateway.
+In case your userID has been compromised, you need to revoke it using either the Gateway Widget or Ten Hosted Gateway.
 :::